 Once approved by our Committee, we will forward the proposal to the Steering Committee and the Data Safety and Monitoring Board.
-You will be notified in writing upon final approval.
-Please note that you are not approved to begin data collection for your ancillary study or apply for external funding until you receive final approval.
+You will be notified in writing upon final approval, at which time you may proceed with application for external funding and/or begin the study.